Makito042/alu-pca-ml/README.md

 Advanced Linear Algebra (PCA) – Formative Assignment Overview
-This repository contains our group’s submission for the African Leadership University BSE Mathematics for Machine Learning formative assignment on Principal Component Analysis (PCA).
+This repository contains our group’s submission for the  Machine Learning formative assignment on Principal Component Analysis (PCA).
 The project demonstrates a full PCA implementation from scratch (using only NumPy), eigenvalue/eigenvector analysis, and a custom matrix multiplication library.

 Contents
 notebook/ – Google Colab notebook with code and outputs